 proftpd.conf should work:

-# Configuration that handles PBKDF2 encryption # Set up mod_sql to authenticate against the Galaxy database SQLAuthTypes PBKDF2 SQLPasswordPBKDF2 SHA256 10000 24 SQLPasswordEncoding base64 # For PBKDF2 authentication # See http://dev.list.galaxyproject.org/ProFTPD-integration-with-Galaxy-td4660295.html SQLPasswordUserSalt sql:/GetUserSalt # Define a custom query for lookup that returns a passwd-like entry.
-Replace 512s with the UID and GID of the user running the Galaxy server SQLUserInfo custom:/LookupGalaxyUser SQLNamedQuery LookupGalaxyUser SELECT "email, (CASE WHEN substring(password from 1 for 6) = 'PBKDF2' THEN substring(password from 38 for 69) ELSE password END) AS password2,512,512,'/home/nate/galaxy_dist/database/ftp/%U','/bin/bash' FROM galaxy_user WHERE email='%U'" # Define custom query to fetch the password salt SQLNamedQuery GetUserSalt SELECT "(CASE WHEN SUBSTRING (password from 1 for 6) = 'PBKDF2' THEN SUBSTRING (password from 21 for 16) END) AS salt FROM galaxy_user WHERE email='%U'"
+# Configuration that handles PBKDF2 encryption # Set up mod_sql to authenticate against the Galaxy database SQLAuthTypes PBKDF2 SQLPasswordPBKDF2 SHA256 100000 24 SQLPasswordEncoding base64 # For PBKDF2 authentication # See http://dev.list.galaxyproject.org/ProFTPD-integration-with-Galaxy-td4660295.html SQLPasswordUserSalt sql:/GetUserSalt # Define a custom query for lookup that returns a passwd-like entry.
+Replace 512s with the UID and GID of the user running the Galaxy server SQLUserInfo custom:/LookupGalaxyUser SQLNamedQuery LookupGalaxyUser SELECT "email, split_part(password, '$', 5) AS password2,512,512,'/home/nate/galaxy_dist/database/ftp/%U','/bin/bash' FROM galaxy_user WHERE email='%U'" # Define custom query to fetch the password salt SQLNamedQuery GetUserSalt SELECT "split_part(password, '$', 4) AS salt FROM galaxy_user WHERE email='%U'"

 For SHA1 passwords, the following additions to